As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-70. Industry Software Knowledge Bases
+72. Industry Software Knowledge Bases

-71. Support Forums
+73. Support Forums

-72. Behind the Scenes
+74. Behind the Scenes

 You could even give your customers a glimpse behind the scenes with a few photos and stories.

-73. How It’s Made
+75. How It’s Made

 Go back and see how your product/service works.
-People like to see how things work so document the process and lay it out for your customers.
+People like to see how things work, so document the process and lay it out for your customers.

-74. Customer Reviews
+76. Customer Reviews